Donald Fletcher

 Donald George Fletcher (September 29, 1849 - January 2, 1929) was a real estate tycoon in Colorado in the late 19th century.

 Early life and education

 Fletcher was born in Cobourg, Ontario, Canada.
-His family moved to Chicago, Il when he was a child.
+His family moved to Chicago when he was a child.
 He later attended New York University, Knox College, and Union Seminary, training as a Presbyterian minister.

 Career

 In 1879, at the age of 30, he moved to Colorado for health reasons, most likely to find relief from tuberculosis.
 He went on to become wealthy in the real estate business in Denver.

 In 1890 he allegedly co-founded a town called Fletcher on the plains east of Denver around Colfax Avenue with partners Thomas Hayden and Charles Dickenson.
 When the 1893 Silver Crash came, Fletcher lost his fortune and moved to Cripple Creek, Colorado, selling his shares in Fletcher to Hayden and Dickenson in October 1893, leaving Fletcher residents with bond payments for non-existent water.
 Without a stable source of water, the town of Fletcher nearly met its demise, and the owners petitioned Denver for annexation in vain.

 However, the town endured, and was renamed Aurora in 1907 by a vote of the town citizens.